2015 Atlantic hurricane season: Tropical Storm Bill

 The National Hurricane Center (NHC) began monitoring an area disorganized convection across the northwestern Caribbean Sea in association with an upper-level trough on June 12.
 After interacting with a broad area of low pressure near the Yucatán Peninsula, an elongated area of low pressure formed in the vicinity on June 13.
-The system moved northwestward into the Gulf of Mexico and developed a well-defined circulation on early June 16.
+The system moved northwestward into the Gulf of Mexico and developed a well-defined circulation early on June 16.
 Because the system was already producing tropical storm force winds, it was immediately classified as Tropical Storm Bill while situated about 200 mi from the US.
 Initially continuing northwestward, Bill re-curved west-northwestward later on June 16.
 Around 12:00 UTC, the storm peaked with winds of 60 mph and a minimum pressure of 997 mbar.
 Just under five hours later, Bill made landfall near on Matagorda Island, Texas, at the same intensity.
 The cyclone weakened to a tropical depression and turned northward early on June 17.
 However, possibly due to the rare brown ocean effect, Bill remained a tropical cyclone until late on June 18, when it degenerated into a remnant low over eastern Oklahoma.
 The remnant low moved east-northeastward until dissipating over West Virginia on June 21.

 The precursor to Bill produced widespread heavy rain in Central America.
 In Guatemala, flooding affected more than 100 homes while a landslide killed two people.
 Two others died in Honduras due to flooding with two more missing.
 Heavy rains fell across parts of the Yucatán Peninsula, with accumulations peaking at 330 mm in Cancún, the highest daily total seen in the city in nearly two years.
 One person died from electrocution in the city.
 In Texas, flooding was exacerbated by record rainfall in some areas in May.
 A number of roads were inundated and several water rescues were required in Alice and San Antonio.
 Major traffic jams occurred in the Houston and Dallas areas.
 Coastal flooding left minor damage, mostly in Galveston and Matagorda counties.
 One death occurred when a boy was swept into a culvert.
 In Oklahoma, numerous roads were also inundated by water.
 Interstate 35 was closed near Turner Falls due to a rockslide and near Ardmore because of high water.
 There were two fatalities in Oklahoma, both from drowning.
 There was also flooding in several others states.
 Across the United States, Bill was responsible for at least $100 million in damage.